A natural partnership

 We’re the proud sponsor of National Trust’s Summer of Play.

-This year, over 9,000 children enjoyed a free lunch at a National Trust cafe thanks to our Kids Eat Free summer offering.
-We’ll be supporting Summer of Play again next year, so keep an eye out for more offers.
+In 2024, we provided more than 10,000 free kids’ lunches for Kite customers and their friends at a National Trust cafe, thanks to our Kids Eat Free summer offering.
+We’ll be doing it all again this year, so keep an eye out on our social media.
 If you’ve already claimed your voucher, you can view it in Online Banking or in your email.

 Check out our FAQs for more information on Kids Eat Free.